 England's largest national park at over 2362km², its lakes, tarns and peaks are a thing of poetry, art and music.
 There are several trains to the Lake District, with the historic wool town of Kendal a stunning starting point, although you can head to the heart of it all at Windermere station too.
 This historic station is Just a skimming stone’s throw from the famous lake’s shore.
 Interestingly, the station, built in 1846, was opposed by William Wordsworth, as well as many other artists of the time who succeeded in stopping it from going any further into their beloved lakelands.
 Penrith is the gateway for the Northern Lakes and Oxenholme is another route on a different branch line to access the Kendal area.

 How to get to Loch Lomond and The Trossachs National Park by train

 One of Scotland’s two national parks, the name is deceptive because there are actually 22 large lochs, numerous smaller lochs and over fifty burns, or rivers, flowing through the Park too.
 With facilities to canoe, sail, fish and swim, take a train to Balloch which is on Loch Lomond to enjoy some wild water fun.
 Other lovely stops include Arrochar and Tarbet which is part of the Three Lochs Way, with views across to the Arrochar Alps.
 Or take the train to Ardlui on the shores of Loch Lomond, Crianlarich for walking on the West Highland Way and Tyndrum for hillwalking around Loch Lochy.
 Even the names make you want to seek out the trains.

-One of the few national parks with a station at its heart, making it an even more beautiful breathing The majority of it is in Hampshire, with a few wonderful Wiltshire bits too.
+One of the few national parks with a station at its heart, making it an even more beautiful breathing space.
+The majority of it is in Hampshire, with a few wonderful Wiltshire bits too.
 Take a train to Brockenhurst to enter a world of woodland, wild ponies, wisteria-clad houses, woodlarks and warblers.
 More than a hundred mainline trains take you there every day, to head from track to trails.
 Because New Forest National Park has hiking and cycling trails a-plenty.
 Another good New Forest train station is Ashurst New Forest which is on the edges of the park.